rust-lang/rust/text/0000-rename-int-uint.md

 Which may hurt in the long run, especially when there is at least one (would-be?) high-profile language (which is Rust-inspired) taking the opposite stance of Rust.

-## B. Approach 1a: Use `intx/uintx` as the new type names, and `ix/ux` as the new suffixes.
+## B. Use `intx/uintx` as the new type names.

 `intx/uintx` were actually the names that got promoted in the previous revisions of this RFC, where `x` means "unknown", "variable" or "platform-dependent".
 However the `x` suffix was too vague as there were other integer types that have platform-dependent sizes, like register-sized ones, so `intx/uintx` lost their "promoted" status in this revision.

-## C. Approach 1b: Use the proposed literal suffixes as the new type names, not just literal suffixes.

-While that will make type names more closely follow the `i32/u32` pattern, they may be too short (and tempting) and may have unrelated meanings on their own (`ip`/`up`/`um` etc.)

-## D. Approach 1c: Use the proposed type names as literal suffixes, not just type names.

-`uintp`/`uintm`/`uintx` may or may not too long as literal suffixes.

 # Unresolved questions

-None.
+This RFC author believes that we should nail down our general integer types/coercions/data structure indexing policies, as discussed in [Restarting the `int/uint` Discussion](http://discuss.rust-lang.org/t/restarting-the-int-uint-discussion/1131), before deciding which names to rename `int/uint` to.